nautobot/pynautobot/docs/advanced/read.rst

 Basic Usage
 ^^^^^^^^^^^

 The simplest usage of the :py:meth:`~pynautobot.core.endpoint.Endpoint.filter` method is to pass keyword arguments with single values.
-The previous example raised an exception using the :py:meth:`~pynautobot.core.endpoint.Endpoint.get` method, but will return all matches using ``filter``.
+The previous example raised an exception using the :py:meth:`~pynautobot.core.endpoint.Endpoint.get` method, but will return all matches using :py:meth:`~pynautobot.core.endpoint.Endpoint.filter`.

 .. code-block:: python